alexis-cmyk/ManuscriptCodeShare_R2HaPpY/README.md

 ➡ **https://r2happy.gs.washington.edu**

-This site allows exploration of phosphorylation patterns, gene-level filtering, replicate variability, and downstream functional annotation analyses.
+This site allows exploration of phosphorylation patterns, gene-level filtering, replicate variability, and downstream functional annotation analyses from the EGF stimulation timecourse of HeLa cells.

 ---